Friday 22 July 2016

 Pokemon Go: Ashes and Teeth

-H G Wells explored some of these questions in The Time Machine, and the first generation of 20th Century science fiction authors continued to wrestle with the implications of Darwin's theories, most notably Arthur C Clarke.
+H G Wells explored some of these questions in The Time Machine, and the first generation of 20th Century science fiction authors wrestled with the implications of Darwin's theories, notably Arthur C Clarke.
 In his 1953 novel Childhood's End humanity has reached the limits of its natural potential and is given an evolutionary push by aliens.
 The same basic theme was explored again in 1968, with 2001: A Space Odyssey.
 Clarke's idea has always struck me as unsatisfying.
 If mankind has to rely on alien intervention to improve itself, how can we be masters of our own destiny?
 If the aliens mould us in their image, what will remain of humanity?

 For many years these thoughts disturbed my sleep.
 If immortality is to have meaning there must be a continuity of human essence, otherwise our descendents are not a continuation of our species; they are instead simply a replacement.
 Are we just raw material for an alien sculptor?
 In Clarke’s fiction humanity is forged into immortality on an alien lathe, but I am mindful of Nigel Kneale’s final Quatermass serial, which explored the same idea at the end of the 1970s, in the depths of a deeply cynical age.